atsaloli/cicd/jenkins/README.md

 Finished: SUCCESS
 ```

-Note: The creator of Jenkins, Kohsuke Kawaguchi, is Japanese, and in Japan, green is considered a shade of blue -- see https://jenkins.io/blog/2012/03/13/why-does-jenkins-have-blue-balls/ and http://www.atlasobscura.com/articles/japan-green-traffic-lights-blue.
+The creator of Jenkins, Kohsuke Kawaguchi, is Japanese, and in Japan, green is considered a shade of blue -- see https://jenkins.io/blog/2012/03/13/why-does-jenkins-have-blue-balls/ and http://www.atlasobscura.com/articles/japan-green-traffic-lights-blue.
 If this bugs you, you can install the ["Green Balls"](https://wiki.jenkins.io/display/JENKINS/Green+Balls) plug-in to turn the blue balls green.

 ## Overview and Architecture